drwatson1/configuration-extensions/README.md

 But what if you do want to use `$TEMP` or `$(TEMP)` instead of `%TEMP%`, or maybe don't want to use environment variables?

-You can do it by two steps:
+You can do it with two steps:

 1. Implement the interface: